MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/office-365-security-story.md

 |---------|---------|---------|
 |Prevents broad, volume-based, known attacks.    |  Protects email and collaboration from zero-day malware, phish, and business email compromise.       | Adds post-breach investigation, hunting, and response, as well as automation, and simulation (for training).         |

-But in terms of structures, it may be helpful to think of each as stable, cumulative security suites.
+But in terms of architecture, let's start by thinking of each as stable and cumulative layer of security in a suite.
 More like this:

 :::image type="content" source="../../media/tp-EOPATPStack.PNG" alt-text="EOP and ATP and their relationships to one another, including a note for email authentication.":::

 The core of Office 365 security is EOP protection.
 ATP P1 contains EOP in it.
 ATP P2 contains P1 and EOP.
 The structure is cumulative.
-When configuring ATP, start with EOP and work up through the layers.
+That's why, when configuring ATP, you should start with EOP and work up through the layers.

-Though email authentication configuration takes place in public DNS, it's important to configure this feature to help defend against spoofing.
-If you have EOP, *you should configure email authentication*.
+Though email authentication configuration takes place in public DNS, it's important to configure this feature to help defend against spoofing. *If you have EOP,* ***you should [configure email authentication](https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/email-validation-and-authentication?view=o365-worldwide)***.

-If you have an Office 365 E3, or below, you have EOP, but with the option to buy standalone ATP P1 through evaluation and upgrade.
+If you have an Office 365 E3, or below, you have EOP, but with the option to buy standalone ATP P1 through upgrade.
 If you have Office 365 E5, you already have ATP P2.

 > [!TIP]
-> If your subscription is neither Office 365 E3 or E5, you can still check to see if you have the option to evaluate and upgrade to ATP P1.
+> If your subscription is neither Office 365 E3 or E5, you can still check to see if you have the option to upgrade to ATP P1.
 If you're interested, [this webpage](https://www.microsoft.com/en-us/microsoft-365/exchange/advance-threat-protection#coreui-contentrichblock-x07wids) lists subscriptions eligible for the ATP P1 upgrade (check the end of the page for the fine-print).

 ## The Office 365 security ladder from EOP to ATP

+> [!IMPORTANT]
+> Learn the details on these pages: [Exchange Online Protection](https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/exchange-online-protection-overview?view=o365-worldwide), and [Advanced Threat Protection](https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/office-365-atp?view=o365-worldwide).

 What makes adding ATP plans an advantage to pure EOP threat management can be difficult to tell at first glance.
 To help sort out if an upgrade path is right for your organization, let's look at the capabilities of each product when it comes to: